 Please feel comfortable to nurse or bottle-feed your child in class, but we ask that you not bring food or drink into classrooms.
 We also provide an area to nurse privately if desired.

 Our locations have differing policies in regards to weather cancellations.
 Click here for the weather policy.
 Please check our website homepage or our Facebook page for announcements regarding weather cancellations.
+Every effort will be made to makeup cancelled classes.

 Music Together® classes may be in session when older children have a school holiday, and it is natural to want to bring them with you to class.
 All guests must be prearranged with the teacher to ensure adequate space in the class.